Quit smoking tips

 Wash all of your clothes - you don’t want to see or smell anything that reminds you of smoking.

 If you have a setback, don’t be too hard on yourself.
 Try again.
-Many would-be ex-smokers experience a number of setbacks before reaching their end goal.
+Many ex-smokers experienced a number of setbacks before reaching their end goal.

 Think about what it was that caused your setback, the situation and how you felt.
 Use that insight to strengthen your resolve to quit. 💪